-When certifying a home to ENERGY STAR Certified Homes, Version 3.0/3.1 (Rev. 08), the Energy Rater completes the Rater Field checklist to document thermal enclosure and HVAC system performance.
+When certifying a home to ENERGY STAR Single-Family New Homes, Version 3.0/3.1 (Rev. 11), the Energy Rater completes the Rater Field checklist to document thermal enclosure and HVAC system performance.
 The Rater completes this Checklist during two site visits – one prior to drywall installation and the other after construction is complete.

 This page shows the checklist requirement for Section 5 of the ENERGY STAR Rater Field Checklist, “Heating & Cooling Equipment,” and applicable footnotes.

 For information on installing HVAC equipment, see installation guides linked to sections 6 through 10 of the Rater Field Checklist.